-There you are just trying to get a good night’s sleep when your mind starts racing, your heart starts beating faster, and before you know it, a sense of impending doom comes over you.
+There you are just trying to get a good night’s sleep when your mind starts racing, your heart starts beating fast, you can sense the impending doom of a panic attack.

-Panic attacks are like your body’s way of turning on the hazard flashers.
-Your body is trying to get your attention so that you’ll take care of the underlying cause, maybe it’s a nutrient deficiency, a chemical imbalance, or a toxic environment.
-Let’s take a deeper look at what can trigger panic attacks and what you can do to prevent them from occurring in the future.
+Panic attacks are like your body’s way of turning on the hazard flashers so that we’ll take care of the underlying cause, maybe it’s a nutrient deficiency, a chemical imbalance, or a toxic environment.
+What can trigger panic attacks and what you can do to prevent them from occurring in the future?
+Glad you asked!

 First off, if you are currently experiencing an increasing level of anxiety or depression, DO NOT ISOLATE YOURSELF.
 Talk to someone, tell them how you’re feeling and what you’re experiencing.